ChavezCheong/hud-data-science-tutorial/README.md

 ### 4. identify-high-quality-wines
 Identify wines above a quality threshold and calculate the percentage.

+### 5. predict-wine-quality-ml (Complex)
+Build a complete machine learning pipeline to predict wine quality:
+- Load and combine red and white wine datasets
+- Data preprocessing and feature engineering
+- Train-test split
+- Train a scikit-learn model (RandomForest, LogisticRegression, or GradientBoosting)
+- Evaluate model performance with accuracy, precision, recall, F1-score
+- Analyze feature importance
+- Report comprehensive results

+**This scenario requires multiple iterations and is designed to test the agent's ability to handle complex, multi-step data science workflows.**

 ## Dataset

 The Wine Quality dataset is automatically downloaded during Docker build: